 Established in 1981, Frameline Distribution is the only nonprofit distributor that solely caters to LGBTQ film.
 Frameline’s collection has over 250 award winning films and we have partnerships with universities, public libraries, film festivals, and community groups.
 In 2008, Frameline Distribution launched Youth In Motion, a program that provides free LGBT-themed films and curriculum resources to California Gay-Straight Alliances.
 In 2011, we launched Frameline Voices, a new effort to showcase diverse LGBTQ stories with an emphasis on films by and about people of color, transgender people, youth, and elders.
 The content featured on Frameline Voices is free and you can now enjoy the best of our distribution collection anytime on your computer, Smartphone, TV, or other device.

 Since 1990, more than 100 films and videos have been completed with assistance from the Frameline Completion Fund.
 Grants are awarded annually and provide much-needed support to filmmakers for their final editing and lab work.
 Once completed, these films often go on to receive international exposure.
-Submissions include documentary, educational, narrative, animation, and experimental projects about LGBT people and their communities.
-Frameline also supports filmmakers and the LGBT community through the Frameline Generations Filmmaker Workshop, which brings youth and elders together to write, shoot and edit their own films to tell their own stories.
+Submissions include documentary, educational, narrative, animation, and experimental projects about LGBTQ people and their communities.
+Frameline also supports filmmakers and the LGBTQ community through the Frameline Generations Filmmaker Workshop, which brings youth and elders together to write, shoot and edit their own films to tell their own stories.